NicoaraBogdan/Mini-racing-game/README.md

-# Mini-racing-game build for unity
+# This is a playground for my neural network to learn build in unity
 # Some variables are set in the insperctor